Joseph Hooker

-Joseph Hooker (November 13, 1814 – October 31, 1879) was an American Civil War general for the Union, chiefly remembered for his decisive defeat by Confederate General Robert E. Lee at the Battle of Chancellorsville in 1863.
+Joseph Hooker (November 13, 1814 – October 31, 1879) was an American Civil War general for the Union, chiefly remembered for his decisive defeat by Confederate general Robert E. Lee at the Battle of Chancellorsville in 1863.
 Hooker had served in the Seminole Wars and the Mexican–American War, receiving three brevet promotions, before resigning from the Army.
 At the start of the Civil War, he joined the Union side as a brigadier general, distinguishing himself at Williamsburg, Antietam and Fredericksburg, after which he was given command of the Army of the Potomac.

 His ambitious plan for Chancellorsville was thwarted by Lee's bold move in dividing his army and routing a Union corps, as well as by mistakes on the part of Hooker's subordinate generals and his own loss of nerve.
 The defeat handed Lee the initiative, which allowed him to travel north to Gettysburg.
 Hooker was kept in command, but when General Halleck and Lincoln declined his request for reinforcements, he resigned.
 George G. Meade was appointed to command the Army of the Potomac three days before Gettysburg.

 Hooker returned to combat in November 1863, helping to relieve the besieged Union Army at Chattanooga, Tennessee, and continuing in the Western Theater under Maj.
 Gen. William T. Sherman, but departed in protest before the end of the Atlanta campaign when he was passed over for promotion.
 Hooker became known as "Fighting Joe" following a journalist's clerical error, and the nickname stuck.
 His personal reputation was as a hard-drinking ladies' man, and his headquarters was known for parties and gambling.

 Early years

-Hooker was born in Hadley, Massachusetts, the grandson of a captain in the American Revolutionary War.
+Hooker was born on November 13, 1814, in Hadley, Massachusetts, the grandson of a captain in the American Revolutionary War.
 He was of entirely English ancestry, all of whom had been in New England since the early 1600s.
 His initial schooling was at the local Hopkins Academy.
-He graduated from the United States Military Academy in 1837, ranked 29th out of a class of 50, and was commissioned a second lieutenant in the 1st U.S. Artillery.
+He graduated from the United States Military Academy in 1837, ranked 29th out of a class of 50, and was commissioned a second lieutenant in Company F, 1st U.S. Artillery.
 His initial assignment was in Florida fighting in the second of the Seminole Wars.
-He served in the Mexican–American War in staff positions in the campaigns of both Zachary Taylor and Winfield Scott.
+He served in the Mexican–American War on the staff of five senior commanders: Persifor F. Smith, George Cadwalader, Thomas L. Hamer, William O. Butler, and Gideon J. Pillow.
 He received brevet promotions for his staff leadership and gallantry in three battles: Monterrey (to captain), National Bridge (major), and Chapultepec (lieutenant colonel).
 His future Army reputation as a ladies' man began in Mexico, where local women referred to him as the "Handsome Captain".
+In 1848, his military reputation was damaged when he testified in the support of the court of inquiry of Gideon Johnson Pillow charged with insubordination.
+By virtue of him testifying in support of Pillow, Hooker testified against Winfield Scott.